Inside Sales vs. Outside Sales: How Are They Different?

 Inside sales duties and responsibilities

-Inside sales teams are often responsible for generating leads and nurturing them until they can either close the sale or pass it off to an outside sales representative or account manager.
+Inside sales teams are typically responsible for generating leads and nurturing them until they can either close the sale or pass it off to an outside sales representative or account manager.
 Responsibilities might include:

 • Building relationships with potential or existing customers to inform them about a product or service